guettli/stoic-trace-cockpit/README.md

 The Stoic Trace Cockpit is meant to be useful during development and live on production.

+It is developed with and for the [Django] web framework.

 # Status: Alpha

 Up to now this project is just starting.